Unfamiliar Finetuning Examples Control How Language Models Hallucinate: Understanding How LLMs Hallucinate

+\textbf{Supervised finetuning.} First, we investigate the prediction behavior of models finetuned with SFT to predict responses to input queries.
+For this training objective, $P_{\text{unf}}(y)$ corresponds to the marginal distribution of target responses in the set of unfamiliar finetuning examples.

-In Fig. \ref{fig:mmlu_sft}, we plot the predicted distribution (over tokens A-D) of the two models as its test inputs become more unfamiliar (left to right on the x-axis).
-We can see that for familiar inputs, both models tend to predict higher likelihoods for the letter associated with the ground truth answer.
+In our experiments with MMLU, we consider two different finetuning data distributions.
+In the first distribution, the target responses in both familiar and unfamiliar examples are distributed uniformly over A-D tokens.
+In the second distribution, the target responses in familiar examples are distributed uniformly, while the target responses in unfamiliar examples are distributed 50\% B and 50\% C. For a model finetuned on the first data distribution, $P_{\text{unf}}(y)$ corresponds to the uniform distribution over A-D, while for a model finetuned on the second distribution, $P_{\text{unf}}(y)$ corresponds to 50\% B/50\% C. In the top of Fig. \ref{fig:sft}, we plot the two models' predicted distributions over A-D as their test inputs become more unfamiliar (left to right on the x-axis).
+We can see that for familiar test inputs, both models predicted higher likelihoods for the letter associated with the ground truth answer.
 However, as inputs become more unfamiliar, the predictions of the first model approached the uniform distribution, while the predictions of the second model approached the 50\% B/50\% C distribution.
-Our results show that model predictions indeed default towards the hedged prediction as inputs become more unfamiliar.
-Furthermore, because all training details are kept constant across the two models except for the distribution of unfamiliar examples in the models' finetuning data, this experiment illustrates that these examples are indeed the ones that determine how the LLM hallucinates.